-- Goal 2: Providing additional support for returning staff as well as new staff on positive behavioral interventions and SEL strategies (Action 2.1); teacher retention (Action 2.4) - Goal 4: Implement a consistent system for notifying parents of student absences (Action 4.1); consider other ways to encourage students to attend school and help parents understand that both students and parents need to be accountable and responsible for their commitment to education (Action 4.2, 4.3) - Goal 5: Improve communication with parents about how their student is doing in school (Action 5.1); provide education for parents about "how things work at Innovations Academy" and continue to look for a variety of ways to engage with parents about supporting the philosophy of the school, SEL strategies, and other areas as the need arises.
-(Action 5.2)
+- Goal 1: Action 1 was revised to include helping students understand the purpose behind testing and why data and assessments are necessary.
+Action 3 added resilience to action - Goal 2: Providing additional support for returning staff as well as new staff on positive behavioral interventions and SEL strategies (Action 2.1); teacher retention (Action 2.4).
+Action 2.5 will provide professional development on how to help all students and student groups such as low income students, English Learners students and Students with Disabilities. - Goal 3: Action 4 addresses the students interest in more activities and outside time - Goal 4: Implement a consistent system for notifying parents of student absences (Action 4.1); consider other ways to encourage students to attend school and help parents understand that both students and parents need to be accountable and responsible for their commitment to education (Action 4.2, 4.3)